seamapi/edgespec/README.md

 - `edgespec build deno` - Creates a `deno-app.ts` file that contains all the routes
 - `edgespec build module` - Creates a `module.ts` file that contains all the routes and can be used programmatically

+## Building OpenAPI

+You can use `edgespec generate openapi` to generate an `openapi.json` file.
+You may want to specify the location of this file to `public/openapi.json` or somewhere where it can be utilized by your server.

+This file is served by default at `<server-url>/openapi.json` when you run `edgespec serve`

 ## File-Routing

 By default, `edgespec` searches inside your `./api` directory for endpoints